aup-int-test/rocmjudger/contest/ccf2025/prefix_sum/assignment/README.md

 ---

 ## Testcases
-The testcases/ folder contains 15 sample input files.
+The `testcases/` folder contains 15 sample input files and output files.

 You may run them as: